Mathematical notation: Typesetting

 TeX is a mathematically oriented typesetting system that was created in 1978 by Donald Knuth.
 It is widely used in mathematics, through its extension called LaTeX, and is a de facto standard.
 (The above expression is written in LaTeX.)

 More recently, another approach for mathematical typesetting is provided by MathML.
-However, it is not well-supported in web browsers, which is its primary target.
+However, it is not well supported in web browsers, which is its primary target.

 Non-Latin-based mathematical notation

 Modern Arabic mathematical notation is based mostly on the Arabic alphabet and is used widely in the Arab world, especially in pre-tertiary education.
 (Western notation uses Arabic numerals, but the Arabic notation also replaces Latin letters and related symbols with Arabic script.)

 In addition to Arabic notation, mathematics also makes use of Greek letters to denote a wide variety of mathematical objects and variables.
-In some occasions, certain Hebrew letters are also used (such as in the context of infinite cardinals).
+On some occasions, certain Hebrew letters are also used (such as in the context of infinite cardinals).

 Some mathematical notations are mostly diagrammatic, and so are almost entirely script independent.
 Examples are Penrose graphical notation and Coxeter–Dynkin diagrams.

 Braille-based mathematical notations used by blind people include Nemeth Braille and GS8 Braille.

+Meaning and interpretation

+The syntax of notation defines how symbols can be combined to make well-formed expressions, without any given meaning or interpretation.
+The semantics of notation interprets what the symbols represent and assigns a meaning to the expressions and formulas.
+The reverse process of taking a statement and writing it in logical or mathematical notation is called translation.

+Interpretation

+Given a formal language, an interpretation assigns a domain of discourse to the language.
+Specifically, it assigns each of the constant symbols to objects of the domain, function letters to functions within the domain, predicate letters to statements, and vairiables are assumed to range over the domain.

+Map–territory relation

+The map–territory relation describes the relationship between an object and the representation of that object, such as the Earth and a map of it.
+In mathematics, this is how the number 4 relates to its representation "4".
+The quotation marks are the formally correct usage, distinguishing the number from its name.
+However, it is fairly common practice in math to commit this fallacy saying "Let x denote...", rather than "Let "x" denote..." which is generally harmless.